History of Hormone Replacement Therapy

 - How do you know if you have low testosterone?

 Low testosterone, also known as Low T, can be identified through blood tests analyzed by a physician.
 Blood tests are ideally administered early in the day, within a few hours of waking, because testosterone levels fluctuate, and tend to decrease as a day progresses.
-Virility, Inc. physicians prefer to get a better understanding of a patient’s “peak” testosterone levels, because predictive mathematic assumptions can then be established to reasonably ascertain a fluctuation range.
+Virility, Inc. physicians prefer to get a better understanding of a patient’s “peak” testosterone levels because predictive mathematic assumptions can then be established to reasonably ascertain a fluctuation range.

-- What are symptoms of Low T?
+- What are the symptoms of Low T?

 Low testosterone can cause a variety of symptoms, including osteoporosis, hair loss, decreased muscle mass, a decreased amount of hemoglobin which can lead to mild anemia, changes in cholesterol levels and lack of virility.